mantidproject/documents/Design/RecoveryFunction.md

 Workspace history will not delete workspaces that might have been deleted during the uptime.
 This could become an issue if there are a lot of these.

+If a workspace is a memeber of a grouped workspace and another member of that group has been deleted, the original group workspace command will fail, as there is no record of all workspaces in the group.
+This is realted to `ADSValidator`

 ## Open questions

 * How much overlap would this functionality have with Project Saving?